naPINN: Noise-Adaptive Physics-Informed Neural Networks for Recovering Physics from Corrupted Measurement: Method

+where $N_r$ denotes the number of sampled residuals.
+We normalize these residual values and initialize the noise distribution estimator $\phi$ through the estimator-specific interface used throughout training.
+A nonparametric estimator is fitted or refreshed on residual samples, whereas a trainable density model is optimized by its likelihood objective.
+For the EBM used in the main experiments, this corresponds to approximate maximum-likelihood training of $p_\phi(r)\propto \exp(-E_\phi(r))$ on normalized residuals.
+This initialization stage provides a more stable starting point of residual distribution for the estimator; its effect is evaluated in Appendix~\ref{appendix:ablation}.

-Residual magnitudes can vary substantially across minibatches under heavy-tailed noise and outliers.
-While normalization is helpful for stable EBM learning, per-batch statistics can be dominated by a small number of extreme residuals, especially in early training.
-To stabilize both EBM training and gating, we maintain a running standard deviation $\sigma_{\text{run}}$ updated by EMA.
+Residual magnitudes can vary substantially across minibatches under heavy-tailed noise or gross outliers.
+Since the reliability estimator operates on normalized residuals, using only the current minibatch scale can make the scores sensitive to rare extreme samples.
+We therefore maintain a running standard deviation $\sigma_{\text{run}}$ using an exponential moving average (EMA).
 For a residual minibatch $\mathcal{B}$ with empirical standard deviation $s_{\mathcal{B}}$, we update

 and normalize residuals as $\tilde r = r / \sigma_\text{run}$, where $\beta\in(0,1)$ is a constant.
-This running-statistics normalization reduces sensitivity to outlier-dominated minibatches and improves convergence during early-stage joint training.
+This running-statistics normalization reduces sensitivity to outlier-dominated minibatches and improves convergence during estimator initialization and subsequent joint optimization; the ablation is reported in Appendix~\ref{appendix:running_std_ablation}.